mariohd/jquery.easyTable/README.md

 ================

 The intent of this plugin is to help the development while using tables.
-Has some quicker solutions for some commons and tricky problems.
+It has some quicker solutions for some commons and tricky problems.
-This plugin uses JQuery, one of the most important javascript`s library.
+This plugin uses jQuery, one of the most important javascript's library.

 How does it work...
 ==============
-This plugin don`t have any default action, so it will depend the parameter while calling the method.
+This plugin don't have any default action, so it will depend on the parameter while calling the method.

 The available actions are : `fixedHead`, `undoFixedHead`, `addRow`, `removeRow`, `removeAllRows`.